janosgyerik/sonarlint-git-hooks/README.md

 Limitations
 -----------

+In addition to the limitations explained with each script, there are currently some "global" limitations.

 - The `sonarlint` tool requires a GLOB to select source files.
 To avoid analyzing more files than necessary, the scripts run one analysis per file, which is very slow.

+- The `sonarlint` tool cannot analyze test files alone.
+When a test file is specified but no source files, the tool assumes the entire project as source files.